isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

 reasons---the worst of which is that the runtime gets to decide whether two functions are equal, and it might make a different choice if you run the program a second time.
-There are many ways to describe this behavior, but none of "sane", "mathematical", or even "good programming practice" are one.
+There are many ways to describe this behavior, but none of "sane", "mathematical", or even "good programming practice" is one.

 The answer in most of mathematics is that two functions are equal if and only if they produce the same output for every input.
 This is known both as *extensional